 Ideally, pick a breeder who conducts most of the health tests for their breed.
 If you have a breeder you like but they don’t do any health tests, you can discuss this with them and ask for their thoughts on testing in their breed.
 There are a few rare breeds that don’t currently have any core tests listed.
 This is because there is currently no consensus in the veterinary and breeding community about which tests are prudent for these dogs.
 All breeders listed on RightPaw are high quality, ethical breeders, but we hope that over time every one of them will start to conduct an increasing number of health tests to safeguard the health of their puppies even more.

 Why are some tests more important than others?

 Some of the ‘Additional Tests’ include diseases that are less severe, or less likely to occur, than others.

 ‘Low penetrance genes’ are genes which sometimes cause the animal who has inherited them to show signs of the disease.
 Sometimes animals might have two copies of an affected gene but still never develop the disease itself.
 The cause of diseases like this are complex, and whilst a genetic test is useful, having an ‘affected’ animal genetically does not guarantee they will be condemned to the disease.

 Some diseases are simply not as severe as others.
-Generally, where the disease is fatal or the consequences are very serious, we have listed these tests as ‘Core Tests’.
 Some diseases, such as Degenerative Myelopathy, only affect older animals, with signs that start out mild, and tend to progress slowly.
 Where affected animals can still enjoy a good quality of life the tests are generally listed as ‘Additional Tests’.